| collapsed, click to expand | When can I enroll in the Plan? When is my enrollment effective? |

 Eligibility is based on your pay from the prior year and the tax-exempt status of your current employer.
 If your eligibility changed, your contribution amount and asset allocations from your 401(k) are now reflected in your 403(b) Plan.

-The eligibility for 2024 was determined based on whether you earned over the IRS defined threshold for highly compensated employees (HCE)--$155,000 for 2024.
-The 2025 threshold will be $160,000.
+The eligibility for 2025 was determined based on whether you earned over the IRS defined threshold for highly compensated employees (HCE)--$160,000 for 2025.
+The 2025 threshold used to determine eligibility for 2026 is $160,000.
 If you fall below the threshold for any given year, you will be moved back to the 401(k) Plan at the beginning of the following year.

 No. All re-hired caregivers are automatically enrolled in the 401(k) Plan.
 If you are eligible for the 403(b) Plan, you will have future contributions re-directed in the year following the year in which you became eligible.